-The Company does not currently have a Compensation Committee.
-The directors determined that, in light of the Company's size and resources, setting up such a committee would be too expensive and would not serve any useful purpose for the Company at this time.
-The Company has, however, set up an Independent Review Committee of the Board to review and approve all non-arms' length contracts.
+We currently do not have a Compensation Committee.
+The directors determined that, in light of the size and resources, setting up such a committee would be too expensive and would not serve any useful purpose for us at this time.
+We haves, however, set up an Independent Review Committee of the Board to review and approve all non-arms' length contracts.
 This Committee has the same composition as the Audit Committee, and is currently comprised of the two independent directors - Dean Bradley and Brett Rees.
 This committee approves fees and major expenses of Mr. Shah and Mr. Terence Robinson.